-A way of salvaging moral disengagement as a psychological construct is to consider it a variant of coping: ways of attempts to deal with the moral conflicts and doubts inherent in many multifaceted events.
+A way of salvaging moral disengagement as a psychological construct is to consider it a variant of coping: ways of dealing with the moral conflicts and doubts inherent in many multifaceted events.
 For instance, Haney (1997) discusses ways in which the capital punishment system makes it psychologically possible for jurors to participate in the death-sentencing process.
-However, we argue that such individual and collective coping does not require the disengagement or turning off of moral considerations: As we argued above, people may think it is permissible to violate one moral principle when competing moral or other considerations are deemed more important.
+However, we argue that such individual and collective coping does not require the disengagement or turning off of moral considerations: As we argued earlier, people may think it is permissible to violate one moral principle when competing moral or other considerations are deemed more important.
 As illustrated by Haney's work, studying how individuals and social systems handle such moral conflicts, both psychologically and socially, can yield valuable insights with implications for policy as well as psychological theory.

 An ongoing line of research in our lab explores how people deal with evaluative conflicts about academic integrity.
-In one study, we interviewed college students about their own experiences with academic misconduct.
+In one study, we interviewed college students about their own experiences with academic misconduct (Waltzer, Li, & Dahl, 2017).
 Nearly all participants said that cheating is generally wrong.
 However, all participants recalled at least one time they engaged in academic misconduct.
 In discussing these incidents, students frequently expressed uncertainty about what counted as academic misconduct, and about half said they did not think they were doing anything wrong at the time.
 Among those who did think they were doing something wrong at the time, many cited desires to help fellow students, lacking sufficient time to complete the assignment, and a need to perform well on the assignment as reasons for cheating.
-Although these retrospective self-report data need corroboration, the preliminary findings suggest that students did not cheat because they disengaged their concerns with academic integrity, but because they tried to cope with informational uncertainty or balancing of academic principles and perceived rights to promote their own or others' academic survival.
+Although these retrospective self-report data need corroboration, the preliminary findings suggest that students did not cheat because they disengaged their concerns with academic integrity but because they tried to cope with informational uncertainty or balancing of academic principles and perceived rights to promote their own or others' aca-

-It is a disservice to ethical discourse as well as to empirical psychology to blur the boundaries between moral evaluations of people's actions and a psychological account of those actions.
-In our view, a more fruitful empirical approach to studying crime, corruption, or academic integrity would investigate how those phenomena are viewed from the point of view of the people involved.
-We expect that such investigations would yield very few instances in which people turn off their general moral principles and numerous instances in which morally engaged individuals try to cope with factual uncertainties, competing evaluative principles, and conflicting goals.
+In our view, a fruitful empirical approach to studying crime, violence, or academic integrity would be to investigate how these phenomena are viewed from the point of view of the people involved.
+This approach does not require researchers to consider actions as morally wrong (or right) and instead aims to explain why people engage in these behaviors.
+We expect that such investigations would yield very few instances in which people turn off their general moral principles and numerous instances in which people who are morally engaged try to cope with factual uncertainties, competing evaluative principles, and conflicting goals.